 - (i) The Grantee, or his beneficiary hereunder or authorized representative, may file a claim for payments with respect to Phantom Shares under the Plan by written communication to the Committee or its designee.
 A claim is not considered filed until such communication is actually received.
-Within 90 days (or, if special circumstances require an extension of time for processing, 180 days, in which case notice of such special circumstances should be provided within the initial 90-day period) after the filing of the claim, the Committee will either: - (1) approve the claim and take appropriate steps for satisfaction of the claim; or - if the claim is wholly or partially denied, advise the claimant of such denial by furnishing to him or her a written notice of such denial setting forth: (A) the specific reason or reasons for the denial; (B) specific reference to pertinent provisions of the Plan on which the denial is based and, if the denial is based in whole or in part on any rule of construction or interpretation adopted by the Committee, a reference to such rule, a copy of which shall be provided to the claimant; (C) a description of any additional material or information necessary for the claimant to perfect the claim and an explanation of the reasons why such material or information is necessary; and (D) a reference to this Section 10(f) as the provision setting forth the claims procedure under the Plan.
+Within 90 days (or, if special circumstances require an extension of time for processing, 180 days, in which case notice of such special circumstances should be provided within the initial 90-day period) after the filing of the claim, the Committee will either: - (1) approve the claim and take appropriate steps for satisfaction of the claim; or

+(2) if the claim is wholly or partially denied, advise the claimant of such denial by furnishing to him or her written notice of such denial s etting forth: (A) th he specific reason or reasons for the denial; (B) specific reference to pertinent provisions of the Plan on whic the denial is based and, if the denial is based in whole or in part on any rule of construction or interpretation adopted by the Committee, a reference to suc rule, a copy of which shall be provided to the cl claimant; (C) a description of any additional material or information necessary for the claimant to perfect th claim and an explanation of th e reasons why suc ch material or information is necessary; and (D) a reference to this Section 10(f) as the provision setting fort the claims procedure under the Plan.